 As I have self-discovered, a lot of my soul wounding has occurred due to these circumstances, which has left me feeling abandoned, neglected, and unworthy.
 I have struggled since childhood to emotionally connect with my father, brother, and the Twitchell lineage.
 On the rare occasion we are all able to spend time together I am plagued with sorrow and grief, and good-byes are always the hardest.
 Yet, I am more grateful and filled with joy when I have any opportunity to spend quality time learning and sharing parts of ourselves with one another.

-For my nephew’s H.S. graduation this past weekend we were all able to come together to celebrate and I took this occasion to share the art genogram I made for my Art Therapy: Family Therapy course requirement.
+For my nephew’s high school graduation this past weekend we were all able to come together to celebrate and I took this occasion to share the art genogram I made for my Art Therapy: Family Therapy course requirement.
 I really surprised myself when I called everyone’s attention, about 30 people including my in-laws, to share this unique portrait of my immediate family’s lineage.
 I was filled with joy, pride, honor, humility, and power.
 I was amazed at the level of attention that everyone gave and I could feel the depth of my ancestors behind me as we all held the space together.
 We were all so moved by the moment that I wasn’t sure how to close what I had opened.
 Thanks to my mom’s suggestion, my brother, who is also the bishop of his Latter-Day Saint (Mormon) ward, gave a closing prayer.

 Afterwards I felt like there was a shift in our common space and it felt more reverent, peaceful, and harmonious.
 To me this is what I envisioned feeling, seeing, and being when I have the authentic ability to convey what I experience as healing for indigenous community members (Nizhoni).
 I enjoyed sharing the symbols, colors, and materials I used.
 Explaining how and why I constructed my art genogram.
 Everyone was curious and I encouraged any and all questions.

 My dad said it took a lot of courage for me to be genuine and heartfelt in front of everyone, especially during the last 3 minutes of the NBA finals game.
-I have learned that I am very empathic and I that sharing my emotions and feelings with others demonstrate leadership qualities.
+I have learned that I am very empathic and that sharing my emotions and feelings with others demonstrates leadership qualities.
 I was thankful to share a part of my family’s genealogy with others while also demonstrating what I have been learning here at Southwestern College.
 The greatest gift was witnessing my work in practice and helping to heal not only myself, but also my family as a whole.
 To witness the power and magic of art is amazing and it re-affirms what I’m experiencing in the here and now, especially as I continue to transform my consciousness through education.